-The 'hello' command is generated once a connection request from a runtime system has been accepted.
+The 'hello' command is generated once an SMX connection is established.
 The SNMP agent sends the 'hello' command as defined in section 5.2.
 The SNMP agent then expects a reply from the runtime system within a reasonable timeout interval.

 - 1. If the timeout expires before the SNMP agent received a reply, then the connection is closed and all data associated with it is deleted.
-Any scripts that should be running in this runtime system are aborted, the 'smRunExitCode' is set to 'genericError' and 'smRunError' is modified to describe the error situation. - 2.
+Any scripts that should be running in this runtime system are aborted, the 'smRunExitCode' is set to 'qenericError' and 'smRunError' is modified to describe the error situation. - 2.
 If the received message can not be analyzed because it does not have the required format, then the connection is closed and all data associated with it is deleted.
 Any scripts that should be running in this runtime system are aborted, the 'smRunExitCode' is set to 'genericError' and 'smRunError' is modified to describe the error situation. - 3.
 If the received message is a '211' reply, then the 'Id' is checked whether it matches the 'Id' used in the 'hello' command.
 If the 'Id' matches, then the 'Version' is checked.
-If the 'Version' matches a supported SMX protocol version, then the 'Cookie' is checked whether it matches the cookie passed to the runtime system.
-If any of these tests fails, then the connection is closed and all data associated with this runtime system is deleted.
-Any scripts that should be running in this runtime system are aborted, the 'smRunExitCode' is set to 'genericError' and 'smRunError' is modified to describe the error situation. - 4.
-Received messages are discarded if none of the previous rules applies. - 6.2.3.
+If the 'Version' matches a supported SMX protocol version, then, if present, the 'Authenticator' is checked.
+If any of the tests fails or if the

+SNMP agent requires an authenticator and it did not receive a matching 'Authenticator' with the '211' reply, then the connection is closed and all data associated with this runtime system is deleted.
+Any scripts that should be running in this runtime system are aborted, the 'smRunExitCode' is set to 'genericError' and 'smRunError' is modified to describe the error situation.

+4. Received messages are discarded if none of the previous rules applies.

+6.2.3.
 Generating the 'start' Command